MM in Music with Emphasis in Music Education

 Students who aspire to pursue a doctorate in music education in the future may wish to complete a formal research project as part of the degree program, in lieu of the comprehensive examinations.
 If so, the degree program should include one course in statistics and completion of a publishable research project (4 credit hours total) including an oral examination/defense.

 For admission requirements, refer to the Graduate School’s website for the minimum qualifications for the MM in Music.
 Because requirements vary, you must refer to a degree program’s graduate admission page to learn about specific admission criteria, application deadlines, eligibility, and the application process.
+Note that the GRE exam is not required.
 Before official admission to the University of Missouri, your application materials will be reviewed by both the Graduate School and the degree program to which you’ve applied.